-All these methods have been discussed in detail in this article.
+All of these techniques have been explained in depth within this piece.

-This method of toggling off and on your cellular data works in many cases, especially when you are on the edge of a service area and waiting to get your network service.
-To do this, locate mobile data on your phone, either from the control panel or settings.
-If this bar is green, it’s enabled, and if it’s grey it’s disabled.
-Turn this toggle off and then on, and surprisingly this can solve your issue.
+This method of switching off and back on your cellular data can be used in a variety of situations especially when you’re near the edge of a service zone and are waiting for the network service you need.
+To find it, you must locate the mobile data in your phone, either via the settings or control panel.
+If this bar appears green, it’s activated, while if it’s grey, it’s disabled.
+Switch this switch off then on and you’ll be able to solve the problem.

-You can try the same procedure as that of cellular data with your Airplane mode.
-You can disable and then enable it after a few seconds, either from the control center or from settings.
-It is represented by a plane icon, if it’s yellow, it is enabled and if it’s greyed out, it’s disabled.
+Try the same process of cell data using your Airplane mode.
+You can turn off and activate it after a few minutes, either through your control centre or via settings.
+It’s displayed as the plane icon.
+If it’s yellow, then it’s activated and if it’s greyed out, then it’s disabled.

 Tips to encounter dead zones